gnulnx/django-mongolog/README.rst

     The next steps are to create a set of most used query operations for probing the log.

     I am very interested in feedback and feature requests from anyone using mongolog.
-So again Please visit the `MongoLog Users Group <https://groups.google.com/forum/#!forum/mongolog-users>`_ with any questions/suggestions.
+So again please visit the `MongoLog Users Group <https://groups.google.com/forum/#!forum/mongolog-users>`_ with any questions/suggestions.

-    If you are interested in contributing please fork the repo and start coding.
+    If you are interested in contributing please fork the repo and start coding or by all means reach out to me
-    You can reach me through in the `MongoLog Users Group <https://groups.google.com/forum/#!forum/mongolog-users>`_
+    via the `MongoLog Users Group <https://groups.google.com/forum/#!forum/mongolog-users>`_